strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 To set a new filter:

 1. Click on the **Filters** button.
-2. Click on the 1st listbox to choose the field on which the condition will be applied.
+2. Click on the 1st drop-down list to choose the field on which the condition will be applied.
-3. Click on the 2nd listbox to choose the type of condition to apply.
+3. Click on the 2nd drop-down list to choose the type of condition to apply.
 4. Enter the value of the condition in the 3rd box.
 5. (optional) Click on the add button ![icon add new](../assets/content-manager/icon_add2.png) to add another condition-based filter.
 6. Click on the **Apply** button.